 The Hungarian-born electrical engineer Dennis Gabor won the Nobel Prize for Physics in 1971 for his invention of holography, a system of lensless, three-dimensional photography that has many applications.

 A research engineer for the firm of Siemens and Halske in Berlin from 1927, Gabor left Germany in 1933 and worked with the Thomson-Houston Company in England, later becoming a British subject.
 In 1947 he conceived the idea of holography and by employing conventional filtered-light sources, developed the basic technique.
 Conventional light sources generally provided either too little light, or light that was too diffuse, so holography did not become commercially feasible until the 1960s with the demonstration of the laser, which amplifies the intensity of light waves.

-In 1949 Gabor joined the Electrical and Electronic Engineering at Imperial College London, where in 1958 he became professor of applied electron physics.
+In 1949 Gabor joined the Department of Electrical and Electronic Engineering at Imperial, where in 1958 he became professor of applied electron physics.
 His other work included research on high-speed oscilloscopes, communication theory, physical optics, and television.
 Gabor was awarded more than 100 patents.

 The Dennis Gabor Lecture 2019: Inventing the future

 6th February 2019

 Sir Mark Walport, Chief Executive of UK Research and Innovation, discussed Gabor’s “Inventing the Future” with the benefit of 55 years of hindsight.

 Sir Mark is Chief Executive of UK Research and Innovation, which brings together the seven Research Councils, Innovate UK and Research England.

 He has been a champion for science, engineering and technology in his role as Government Chief Scientific Adviser, Head of the Government Office for Science and Co-Chair of the Prime Minister’s Council for Science and Technology.